FH-Cloud-Computing/hand-in-automation/README.md

 This little tool automates the checking of project work submissions using [Docker](https://docker.io) and [Cucumber](https://cucumber.io/).
 It takes the feature files described in the [features](./features) directory and translates them to Go functions, some of which execute in a Docker container.

+**Important:** running this utility doesn't replace testing your code yourself!
+If bugs or missing checks are found they may be added last minute!

 ## Getting it to run

 1. Install the Docker Desktop.